Knowledge Engine (search engine): Design

-The goal of the Knowledge Engine was to let readers and editors be less reliant on proprietary search engines when looking for new information.
-The project proposal asked, "Would users go to Wikipedia if it were an open channel beyond an encyclopedia?"

-The Knowledge Engine was designed to be open and transparent about how a piece of information originates and allow access to metadata.
-It would have no advertisements, protect user privacy, and emphasize community building and sharing of information.
-It would draw information from Wikipedia-related projects and eventually perhaps search other sources of public information such as the U.S. Census Bureau, OpenStreetMap, the Digital Public Library of America, and external sources like Fox News.
+The Knowledge Engine had been intended to supplant proprietary search engines, instead showing how a piece of information originated and allowing access to metadata.
+It would not have had advertisements, and it would have protected users' private data and emphasized collaboration.
+It would have drawn information from Wikipedia-related projects, as well as potentially other sources of public information such as the U.S. Census Bureau, OpenStreetMap, the Digital Public Library of America, and external sources like Fox News.
 Jimmy Wales and the WMF stated that the project would focus on improving search on Wikipedia and related Wikimedia projects.
-The grant application stated that it would "create a model for surfacing high quality, public information on the internet."
-It also advised that "commercial search engines dominate search-engine use of the internet" and stated that "Google, Yahoo, or another big commercial search engine could suddenly devote resources to a similar project, which could reduce the success of the project."
+The grant application stated that it would "create a model for surfacing high quality, public information on the internet", competing with commercial search engines.

 Development timeline

-Information about the project became public only gradually.
+Information about the project was publicized gradually.
 As early as May 2015, community members asked about the concentration of staff in a new "Search and Discovery" department, though public plans made little or no reference to this work.
 The grant was applied for in mid-2015 and awarded in September, but only publicly announced in a January 2016 press release.

 The project plan had four stages, each scheduled to take about 18 months: Discovery, Advisory, Community and Extension.
 The initial stage of the project was budgeted to cost $2.5 million, with the whole running to the tens of millions.
 After a year, the WMF was to evaluate development to date, and at the close of the grant, set plans for the project to continue to the second stage.